Official binary distributions of the Martian toolchain are available for Linux. We hope to have MacOS and Windows support soon.

 make longtests runs a few simple test pipelines

-and verifies that their output is correct, including test that pipeline failures are
+and verifies that their output is correct, including tests that pipeline failures are

 The Martian toolchain comprises five core executables: